-The U.S. Customs and Border Protection (CBP) Web site contains valuable information for the new or experienced importer.
+The CBP website contains valuable information for the new or experienced importer.

 We recommend that importers review the topics on the CBP Trade page.
 In particular, we suggest viewing the information contained in the section titled Basic Importing and Exporting.
 There are many topic-specific links to explore.
 This will lead you to information on CBP import requirements, arrival of goods, formal entry vs. informal entry, classification, protest, mail shipments, restricted merchandise and more.
 For other agency requirements you may need to meet, and if you become a frequent importer with higher valued shipments, we recommend you read Importing into the United States.
 This publication contains more in-depth information and is valuable reading for anyone seriously venturing into the importing business.